apathetic-wow/.github/ideas.md

 - next activity to progress a character
 - heirloom recommendations (which version, what enchants)
 - bag upgrade calculator
+- universal questing addon that pulls route data from other addons

 ## Radar
 - Blown up movable semi-transparent map for herbalism / mining